• Skip to primary navigation

 • In a small bowl, combine tamari, rice vinegar, sesame oil, and maple syrup.
 Set aside.

-• Bring a large skillet to a medium heat with organic canola oil (or your preferred oil).
+• Bring a large skillet to a medium heat with avocado oil (or your preferred oil).
 Add minced garlic and optional grated ginger, if using.
 Saute a couple minutes, until the garlic is fragrant.

 • Add sugar snap peas to the skillet.
 Use a spatula to fully incorporate it with the garlic.
 Saute for about 3 minutes more, until the sugar snap peas are fully warmed.